meta-llama/llama-cookbook/end-to-end-use-cases/powerpoint-to-voiceover-transcript/README.md

 # PowerPoint to Voiceover Transcript

-A production-ready tool that converts PowerPoint presentations into AI-generated voiceover transcripts using Meta's Llama vision models.
+A Llama 4 powered solution that converts PowerPoint presentations into text-to-speech ready voiceover transcripts.
 Designed for creating professional narration content from slide decks.

 ## Overview

-This system extracts speaker notes and visual content from PowerPoint files, then uses advanced AI vision models to generate natural-sounding transcripts optimized for human voiceover or text-to-speech systems.
+This system extracts speaker notes and visual content from PowerPoint files, then uses the Llama 4 Maverick model to generate natural-sounding transcripts optimized for human voiceover or text-to-speech systems.
 The generated transcripts include proper pronunciation of technical terms, numbers, and model names.

 ### Key Features

-- **AI-Powered Analysis**: Uses Llama vision models to understand slide content and context
+- **AI-Powered Analysis**: Uses Llama 4 Maverick to understand slide content and context
+- **Narrative Continuity**: Advanced workflow maintains context across slides for smooth transitions
 - **Speech Optimization**: Converts numbers, decimals, and technical terms to spoken form
 - **Flexible Processing**: Supports both individual slides and batch processing
 - **Cross-Platform**: Works on Windows, macOS, and Linux